Pinellas County Criminal Defense

 Challenging Your Doctor Shopping Arrest Based on a Violation of Your Privacy Rights

-Most doctor shopping prosecutions are premised on multiple prescription records secured by law enforcement from pharmacies.
-A Doctor Shopping charge is a rather unique criminal offense in that it relies upon medical records that typically carry Florida constitutional and other statutory patient privacy right protections.
-These same medical records are likewise guarded by federal HIPPA laws.
-If law enforcement or the state prosecutor obtained your prescription records without the benefit of a search warrant, or failed to give you advance notice of their intent to serve a subpoena on your pharmacist or doctor, a challenge can be made to exclude the evidence from use in court.
+Most doctor shopping prosecutions are premised on multiple prescription records secured by law enforcement from pharmacies and medical records obtained from doctors’ offices.
+These medical records are guarded by Florida’s patient privacy laws and the federal HIPPA statute.
+If law enforcement or the state prosecutor obtained your medical records without the benefit of a search warrant, or failed to give you advance notice of their intent to serve a subpoena on your doctor, a challenge can be made to exclude the evidence from use in court.
+Several recent state court decisions cases have affirmed this principle and excluded evidence of doctor shopping based on privacy violations perpetrated by the police.

 What If You Think You are Under Investigation for Doctor Shopping?

-Possible Consequences Involved With a Doctor Shopping Charge
+Possible Penalties Involved With a Florida Doctor Shopping Charge

-Doctor Shopping is a felony in the State of Florida, and being convicted of Doctor Shopping can carry serious consequences.
+Doctor Shopping is a felony in the State of Florida, and being convicted of Doctor Shopping can carry serious penalties.
 Some of these consequences include:

 • Loss of civil rights such as the right to own, use, or possess a firearm;